aimundo/personal_website/content/about/main/index.md

 number_categories: 1 # set to zero to exclude
 show_intro: true
 intro: |
- I am a PhD Candidate in the Department of Biomedical Engineering at the University of Arkansas, Fayetteville in the [Muldoon Lab](https://muldoonlab.uark.edu/).
-My research interests lie at the intersection of open science, biology, and statistics in order to better understand biological processes.
-My PhD started by developing optical tools to study cancer, but gradually shifted to a Statistics-centered approach to analyze biological data (using generalized additive models to analyze longitudinal data).
-I am particularly interested in studying the metabolic and molecular changes caused by disease over time using a combination of Statistics, Data Science and data visualization. <br><br> **You can see my Resume** [**here**](Resume_v1.pdf) **and my CV** [**here**](Academic_CV.pdf)
+ I hold a PhD in Biomedical Engineering from the University of Arkansas, Fayetteville.
+My research interests lie at the intersection of Open Science, Biology, and Statistics in order to better understand how biological processes change over time. <br><br>  &rarr [**CV**](Academic_CV_UdeM.pdf)

 show_outro: false
 outro: |